Richard Kappel writing at a table with collaborators

 L.A.
 Studio

 “Working with Richard exceeded my expectations.
-He custom-designed a system that helped me organize years of business information, clear my mind, and focus on growth.
-His strategic insights, attentiveness, and energy made a real difference in how I approached expansion and hiring.”
+He custom-designed a system that helped me organize years of business information, clear my mind, and focus on growth.”

 Pressure audit

-We unpack the decision, the stakes, and the loop your team keeps getting pulled back into.
+Bring the messy version.
+We unpack the decision, the stakes, and the loop your team keeps returning to.

 Weekly or biweekly